Ramanuj-Sarkar/viral-alignment-finder/README.md

 # About

-My main project consists of two html pages which query a MySQL database.
-Each of them make queries based on seven species of coronavirus which infect humans.
+Web front-end; two .html pages which query a MySQL database about seven human coronaviruses

+"gene_finder.html"
-The first page, "gene_finder.html", can show the organism names, gene names, product names, and product lengths in a table using the data in these tables.
-Multiple organisms can be selected, and the searches can be filtered using specific gene names and product names.
-Additionally, the names of each gene link to a NCBI page with more information.
+* can show the organism names, gene names, product names, and product lengths in a table
+* Multiple organisms can be selected, and the searches can be filtered using specific gene names and product names
+* the names of each gene link to a NCBI page with more information.

+"alignment_finder.html"
+* finds the alignment between two products of genes
+  * uses product names shown by gene_finder.html
-The second page, "alignment_finder.html", finds the alignment between two products of genes.
-It dynamically analyzes the alignment based on BioPython's blast-p alignment, showing the number of alignments, the alignment score, and the length of the top alignment.
+* dynamically analyzes the alignment based on BioPython's blast-p alignment
+* shows the number of alignments, the alignment score, and the length of the top alignment.

-Additionally, in the "gbfiles" folder, I have the files which can be used to create the database which the pages query.
-Specifically, it contains:

-* "sql_data.txt" - the SQL data required in the file
-* "load_data.py" - Python file which can be used to recreate that file
-* "sequence0.gb" through "sequence6.gb" - the Genbank files used to obtain the data

 # Requirements